stueyG1t/PGCert/index.md

 width="300"
 loading="lazy"
 />
 My core area of specialist interest is the intersection of generative AI, immersive environments, and personalised learning.
 I'm especially drawn to open-source AI models that can run locally and be combined with Retrieval-Augmented Generation (RAG) frameworks.
 With these tools, we can let students interrogate large sets of course data, reading lists, and materials using natural language—in their own voice and at their own pace.
+I  believe it is in the spirit of PSF A5 to enhance my practice by developing these skills and pushing the boundaries of the technology in learning.

 I see huge potential for building learning companions that aren't just reactive but contextual.
 Imagine a student in an immersive VR space, moving through course content visually, spatially, and interactively—asking questions, testing ideas, and receiving tailored responses from a localised, privacy-respecting AI tutor.
-It's an ambitious vision, but one that feels like the natural evolution of TEL.
+It's an ambitious vision, but one that feels like the natural evolution of TEL and reflects PSF K1 by giving students more choice in how they can interact with their learning.

 I'm also concerned about the lack of open standards.
-Knox (2020) highlights how AI integration into education systems can reflect national and corporate priorities, potentially compromising educational autonomy.
+Knox (Knox, 2020) highlights how AI integration into education systems can reflect national and corporate priorities, potentially compromising educational autonomy.
 While tools like Copilot are powerful, their opacity and corporate ties limit their educational potential.
 We need transparent, accountable AI systems if we want to support academic freedom and innovation.
 I believe in technology as a democratising force but only if it remains open, ethical, and student-focused.

 [↑ Back to top](#introduction)

-## Professional Development Planning (PSF A5, V3)
+## Professional Development Planning

 <img
 class="align-right"